Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Methodology

 This research initially gained its motivation from perceived observations of practical challenges.
 We chose to utilize conventional content analysis \citep{Hsieh_2005}.
 Per this method, the categories and the names of the categories flow from the data instead of being thought of beforehand.
 This allows the researcher to have a less biased view of those categories and the names of the categories and is not limited or influenced by categories that have been provided by possible previous literature \citep{Hsieh_2005}.

-The coding process started with the researcher reading through the transcripts at once to achieve a better overall understanding and to gain impressions.
-Then the transcripts were carefully studied iteratively as the coding cycles revealed an increasing number of initial codes.
+The coding process started with the first author reading through the transcripts to achieve a better overall understanding and to gain impressions.
+Then the first author carefully studied the transcripts iteratively as the coding cycles revealed an increasing number of initial codes.
 During this part of the process naming the codes would be in constant development since codes were merged and renamed based on the transcripts.
-Nearly 700 knowledge management issues were found in the transcripts that were then codified into 44 codes.
-These 44 codes represented the hindering factors in knowledge management within and between teams in the context of software development.
-These 44 codes were then grouped into 5 themes based on their estimated origin and to give clarity to the results.
+Nearly 700 knowledge management issues were found in the transcripts that were then codified into 44 codes, as one of the objectives of the method is to formulate a higher-level understanding of the phenomenon studied.
+These 44 codes represented the hindering factors in knowledge management within and between teams in the context of software development (RQ1).
+These 44 codes were then grouped into 5 themes based on their estimated origin, and to give clarity to the results.
+Finally, these 44 codes were grouped into five categories from which the five recommendations were drawn (RQ2).
+The whole analysis was performed solely by the first author, and merely supervised by the second author.
+Fig.~\ref{fig-process} summarizes the data collection and analysis steps.